jenkinsci/pipeline-plugin/cps-global-lib/README.md

 The `vars` directory hosts scripts that define global variables accessible from workflow scripts.
+The basename of each `*.groovy` file should be a Groovy (~ Java) identifier, conventionally `camelCased`.
+The matching `*.txt`, if present, can contain documentation, processed through the system’s configured markup formatter (so may really be HTML, Markdown, etc., though the `txt` extension is required).

 The groovy source files in these directories get the same sandbox / CPS transformation just like your workflow scripts.